akkartik/mu/Readme.md

 Literate Programming using layers makes assembly much more ergonomic.
 Third, labels for gotos turn out to be great waypoints to insert code at from future layers; when I tried to divide C programs into layers, I sometimes had to split statements in two so I could insert code between them.
-They also seem a promising representation for providing advanced mechanisms like continuations and lisp-like macros.
+Labels also seem a promising representation for providing advanced mechanisms like continuations and lisp-like macros.

 High level languages today seem to provide three kinds of benefits: expressiveness (e.g. nested expressions, classes), safety (e.g. type checking)